gradualgames/ggvm/README.md

     }

     @Override
+    public PatternTableManager providePatternTableManager(GGVm ggvm) {
+        return new PatternTableManager(ggvm);
+        //Uncomment the following line and remove the line above if you wish
+        //to use Mapper 30, CHR-RAM bankswitching (4 banks)
+        //return new ChrRamPatternTableManager(ggvm);
+    }

+    @Override
-    public RenderManager provideRenderManager(GGVm ggvm, RasterEffectManager rasterEffectManager) {
+    public RenderManager provideRenderManager(GGVm ggvm, PatternTableManager patternTableManager, RasterEffectManager rasterEffectManager) {
-        //Note this must be changed to HorizontalMirroringRenderManager if your game uses
-        //horizontal mirroring.
+        //Uncomment the line corresponding to the type of mirroring you use.
+        //Note: The last parameter indicates whether you wish to use GGVm's status bar register. return new HorizontalMirroringRenderManager(ggvm, patternTableManager, rasterEffectManager, true);
-        return new VerticalMirroringRenderManager(ggvm, rasterEffectManager, true);
+        //return new VerticalMirroringRenderManager(ggvm, patternTableManager, rasterEffectManager, true);
+        //return new SingleScreenMirroringRenderManager(ggvm, patternTableManager, rasterEffectManager, true);
     }

     @Override